qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadproject.rst

 .. note::

-   If you are inside a |QG| python console, in order to synchronise the loaded project with the canvas you need to instanciate a :class:`QgsLayerTreeMapCanvasBridge` as in the example below::
+   If you are writing a |QG| standalone application, in order to synchronise the loaded project with the canvas you need to instanciate a :class:`QgsLayerTreeMapCanvasBridge` as in the example below::

       bridge = QgsLayerTreeMapCanvasBridge( \